Ray Alexander - Receiver - 1990-94 - Florida A&M

 Kuharich says Alexander's wish to return to the CFL was a good sign.

-"He has just made a judgement that he wants to finish his career in the CFL and more specifically in Vancouver.
+"He has just made a judgment that he wants to finish his career in the CFL and more specifically in Vancouver.
 I believe that's a great statement for the league that a man of his accomplishments wants to be here."

 Tolbert is glad to have him back, whatever the reason behind the move.